Growth of the Soil: Reception

 Growth of the Soil is regarded as a historical classic.
 It has been acclaimed by many and won the Nobel Prize for Literature in 1920.
-Hamsun's support of the German occupation of Norway has drawn a lot controversy and many refuse to acknowledge his success as a writer in light of that.
+Hamsun's support of the German occupation of Norway has drawn much controversy.
+Subsequently, many refuse to acknowledge his success as a writer.
 William Worster, in an afterword to his 1920 translation of Growth of the Soil, describes the novel as follows:

 Film adaptation

 Growth of the Soil is a 1921 Norwegian silent film based on Hamsun's Growth of the Soil by the Norrøna Film company with an orchestral accompaniment composed by Leif Halvorsen.
 It was directed by Gunnar Sommerfeldt who also wrote the script and played the role of Lensmand Geissler.
 The original film was 107 minutes long and cost about 240,000 kroner to make, a very considerable sum of money at the time.
-It was filmed at Rana, Norway.
-The film cast stars Amund Rydland as Isak, Karen Poulsen as Inger, Ragna Wettergreen as Oline (Inger's relative), and Gunnar Sommerfeldt as Geissler.
+It was filmed in Rana Municipality, Norway.
+The film cast stars Amund Rydland as Isak, Karen Poulsen as Inger, and Ragna Wettergreen as Oline (Inger's relative).
 The chief photographer was George Schnéevoigt.

 Nobel Prize

 The novel Growth of the Soil was awarded the Nobel Prize for Literature in 1920.
-This is Hamsun's speech at the Nobel Banquet at Grand Hôtel, Stockholm, December 10, 1920 translated to English.
+This is Hamsun's speech at the Nobel Banquet at Grand Hôtel, Stockholm, December 10, 1920 (translated to English):